Audio inputs on the case for ATEM Mini

 The fact is: the direct operation of small microphones (electret microphones) can work under the boundary conditions described above (unbalanced output) with the connected power supply.
 A test before live operation is recommended in any case.

-ATEM Mini software with MicPower on
+ATEM Mini Software with MicPower on

 Microphone + PluginPower connection in the ATEM Software Control